 the slots parking is not taxable.

-In a judgment of October 20, 2021, the Council of State indicates that the immediate and inseparable dependencies of the parking areas and in particular the traffic lanes which serve these locations are not taxable.
+In a ruling handed down on October 20, 2021, the Conseil d'Etat ruled that the immediate and inseparable outbuildings of parking areas, and in particular the roads serving these spaces, are not taxable.

 This statement offers the possibility for companies liable for the tax on offices and the annual tax on parking areas in Île-de-France that have included traffic lanes and access ramps to parking areas in their areas taxable to claim the excess tax.